bodepd/D3-talk-workbook/service_catalogue/compute.md

 memory: amount of memory to be scheduled
 cpu: amount of cpu to be scheduled
 health_check: scripts that runs on the local container to validate that service is healthy.
-readiness_prove: script that runs on local container to validate that service has started
+readiness_probe: script that runs on local container to validate that service has started
-repicates: number of instances to run concurrently
+repicas: number of instances to run concurrently

 # outputs